“Every time you spend money, you’re casting a vote for the kind of world you want.” ― Anna Lappé

 Set your intentions

 Once you educate yourself on the effects and consequences regarding consumerism, you can then set your intentions and create a high moral ground to guide you.
 A conscious consumer always shops with a thought in mind and a goal in place.
 Ask yourself: ‘what are the intentions of my shopping trip?’
 Are you looking for a pair of vegan shoes like the ones I’m wearing from Will’s vegan shoes, because you are against animal cruelty and think animals should have rights?
 Or is it because you like the fact that the material is more sustainable than real leather?
 It could just be the fact that you like that these shoes are made in Europe under fair wages!
-For me, all three points are important but I do place animal cruelty over anything else.
+For me, all three points are important but I do place animal cruelty as the foundation of my personal purchases.

 It is important to have a very clear thought-process behind your purchases as this not only makes shopping more meaningful, but it allows for more self-examination as to where (and to what) you are supporting with your money.
 It is worth noting that your shopping intentions should be personal to you and we all place certain things above others.
 Figuring out what your intentions are is very helpful if you are new to the world of ethical or sustainable fashion and looking to adjust purchasing behaviours.